Kinetic closure of turbulence

-In the filtered Navier-Stokes equation (NSE) commonly used in LES \cite{navier_memoire_1822,stokes_theories_1845,smagorinsky_general_1963,lilly_representation_1966}, the only commutation error term that appears is the subfilter-scale stress tensor~\cite{smagorinsky_general_1963,lilly_representation_1966,sagaut_large_2006}, which is of convective nature, corresponds to $\mathcal E_T$ in \cref{transport}, and is typically modeled using a turbulent viscosity model \cite{davidson_turbulence_2015} (e.g. amounting to a turbulent dissipation, see \cref{fig:turbulent}).
-The diffusive commutation error $\mathcal E_D$ is explicitly absent from the filtered NSE due to the linearity of the stress tensor expressed through Newton's constitutive laws.
-This modeling approach is justified because $\mathcal E_T$ primarily accounts for the transport of momentum from resolved to unresolved scales; once transferred to the unresolved scale, momentum is dissipated in a dynamic that is not governed by the equation above but by higher-order additional equations, such as those used in Reynolds-averaged Navier--Stokes (RANS) modeling \cite{rotta_statistische_1951,pope_turbulent_2000,ferziger2020computational}.
+In the filtered Navier--Stokes equation (NSE) commonly used in LES~\cite{navier_memoire_1822,stokes_theories_1845,smagorinsky_general_1963,lilly_representation_1966}, the dominant nonlinear filtering residual is the subfilter-scale stress tensor~\cite{smagorinsky_general_1963,lilly_representation_1966,sagaut_large_2006}.
+This term is convective, corresponds to $\mathcal E_T$ in \cref{transport}, and is typically modeled using a turbulent viscosity model~\cite{davidson_turbulence_2015} (e.g., amounting to a turbulent dissipation; see \cref{fig:turbulent}).
+The diffusive residual $\mathcal E_D$ is absent from the filtered NSE due to the linearity of the viscous stress tensor expressed through Newton's constitutive laws.
+This modeling approach is justified because $\mathcal E_T$ primarily accounts for the transport of momentum from resolved to unresolved scales; once transferred to the unresolved scales, momentum is dissipated in dynamics that are not governed by the equation above but by higher-order additional equations, such as those used in Reynolds-averaged Navier--Stokes (RANS) modeling \cite{rotta_statistische_1951,pope_turbulent_2000,ferziger2020computational}.

 The Boltzmann--BGK equation (BGK--BE) is a kinetic equation that can also describe flow dynamics.
 It follows from the Boltzmann equation (BE) \cite{boltzmann_weirere_1872} by using the BGK collision model \cite{bhatnagar_model_1954}.
-Opposed to the NSE, the linear nature of the BGK--BE transport terms prevents the appearance of convective commutation errors $\mathcal E_T$.
-Therefore, the only commutation error to be modeled in the BGK--BE appears in the collision model term, which is diffusive in nature and corresponds to $\mathcal E_D$~\cite{ansumali_kinetic_2004,malaspinas_consistent_2012} (see \cref{fig:turbulent}).
+In contrast to the NSE, the linear nature of the BGK--BE transport terms prevents a convective filtering residual $\mathcal E_T$.
+Therefore, the only filtering residual to be modeled in the BGK--BE appears in the collision model term, which is diffusive and corresponds to $\mathcal E_D$~\cite{ansumali_kinetic_2004,malaspinas_consistent_2012} (see \cref{fig:turbulent}).